jameshfisher/jameshfisher.com/_posts/2017-01-18-what-is-electric-charge.md

   - physics
   - electricity
 taggedAt: '2024-03-26'
+summary: >-
+  Electric charge is the number of electrons minus the number of protons in an object.
 ---

 In my quest to understand computing and networking, I have admitted a need to learn electronics.
 There's no escaping it any more.